75 Fresh Covid-19 Cases Reported In Capital - UrduPoint

 75 Fresh Covid-19 Cases Reported In Capital

-Health officials on Monday said that 75 new coronavirus cases were reported in the federal capital during the last 24 hours

-ISLAMABAD, (UrduPoint / Pakistan Point News - 14th Feb, 2022 ) :Health officials on Monday said that 75 new coronavirus cases were reported in the Federal capital during the last 24 hours.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 21st Feb, 2022 ) :Health officials on Monday said that 75 new Coronavirus cases were reported in the Federal capital during the last 24 hours.

 He said that on the direction of the Ministry of National Health Services, the district administration of Islamabad had continued surveillance of different areas of the capital to reduce transmission of the infection in the selected streets and other sectors.